krzemienski/awesome-from-stars/README.md

 * [Agent-RL/ReCall](https://github.com/Agent-RL/ReCall): ReSearch: Learning to Reason with Search for LLMs via Reinforcement Learning & ReCall: Learning to Reason with Tool Call for LLMs via Reinforcement Learning
 * [weaviate/recipes](https://github.com/weaviate/recipes): This repository shares end-to-end notebooks on how to use various Weaviate features and integrations!
 * [recommenders-team/recommenders](https://github.com/recommenders-team/recommenders): Best Practices on Recommendation Systems
-* [webadderallorg/Recordly](https://github.com/webadderallorg/Recordly): Create polished screen recordings without editing.
+* [webadderallorg/Recordly](https://github.com/webadderallorg/Recordly): Create polished demo videos without editing skills.
 Mac/Windows/Linux
 * [3cpt/recorrente](https://github.com/3cpt/recorrente): Script that get all the information of a user public repos from the Github API and save it in an incremental CSV
 * [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle): Move and resize windows on macOS with keyboard shortcuts and snap areas
 * [nielstenboom/recurring-content-detector](https://github.com/nielstenboom/recurring-content-detector): Unsupervised detection of opening / closing credits, recaps, and previews in video files 🎥🍿🎬